michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 # Conclusion

-I think GTP as a whole has been a failure: it certainly failed to achieve its goals.
+I think GTP as a whole has been a failure: it certainly failed to achieve its stated goals, although these were fairly ambitious.
 However, I think we've learned some useful things along the way.

 My list of high-level takeaways would be: